neondatabase/website/content/docs/introduction/read-replicas.md

 Advantages of Neon's read replica feature include the following:

 1. **Efficient storage**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is required to create a read replica.
 Data is neither duplicated nor replicated.
-2. **Data consistency**: All compute instances read data from a single source, ensuring a highest degree of data consistency.
+2. **Data consistency**: Read-write and read-only compute instances read data from a single source, ensuring a highest degree of data consistency.
 3. **Scalability**: Without no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
 4. **Reduced data latency**: All data is read from the same source, avoiding common data latency issues seen with traditional replication.
 5. **Cost effectiveness**: By eliminating data replication, costs associated with data transfer and storage are avoided.
 Neon read replicas also benefit from Neon's autoscaling and scale-to-zero features, which enable you to manage compute costs.